COVID-19 Updates: State of public health emergency declared.

 - Porcupines cannot throw their quills.
 A quilling happens when a porcupine embeds its quills into the intruder with a quick slap of its tail.

 - Porcupines do not normally quill intruders without advanced notice.
 Porcupines will communicate when they are feeling threatened by vocalizing, displaying their quills and clattering their teeth.
 Be cautious if you see these signs, and back away slowly, as they mean a quilling may be imminent.

 - Porcupines can cause significant damage to personal and public property by feeding on trees.

 - Porcupines are rodents that need to sharpen their teeth, so they may chew on wood in your backyard.

 - Porcupines feed on salt and salt residue, and have been known to chew on leather items and even the brake lines of vehicles.

-What can I do about the porcupines on my property?
+What to do about the porcupines on your property

 - Fence off valuable orchards, gardens and anything else that may be susceptible to porcupine damage.
 To protect individual trees, wrap the trunks in aluminum flashing.